 Can the Victim Drop Domestic Violence Charges?

 The process behind criminal charges is frequently misunderstood.
 Most people believe that victims of crime issue the charges.
 This is wrong.
-Crimes are governed by the State, and it's the State that issues criminal charges, not the victim.
+The state governs crimes, and it's the state that issues criminal charges, not the victim.

-The Victim's Role in the Case
+The Victim's Role in the Domestic Violence Case

 Domestic Violence Charges: Differences Between Criminal Cases and Civil Suits

-Changing Your Statement
+Changing or Recanting a Statement

-Trying to Drop a Domestic Violence Charge?
-Get in Touch with a Lawyer
+Trying To Drop a Domestic Violence Charge?
+Get in Touch With a Lawyer

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.